unlhcc/2024-06-04-UNO/index.md

 <h2 id="setup">Setup</h2>

 <p>
-  To participate in a
-  {% if site.carpentry == "swc" %}
-  Software Carpentry
-  {% elsif site.carpentry == "dc" %}
-  Data Carpentry
-  {% elsif site.carpentry == "lc" %}
-  Library Carpentry
-  {% endif %}
-  workshop,
-  you will need access to software as described below.
-  In addition, you will need an up-to-date web browser.
+  To participate in this workshop, you will need a laptop with up-to-date web browser.
 </p>

+{% comment %}
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the
   <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
 </p>
+{% endcomment %}

 {% comment %}
 For online workshops, the section below provides: